esbudylin/modest/README.md

 ### Lua version support

 -   The library supports both Lua 5.4 and LuaJIT.
 It should also be compatible with older Lua 5.x versions.

+### Importing the library

+-   The library does note register any global values.
+Every example below assumes you have properly required it like this:

+    ```lua
+    local modest = require 'modest'

+    local Chord, Interval, Note = modest.Chord, modest.Interval, modest.Note
+    ```

 ### Immutability